username1773/Analytical-Physics-Models/Ideal Electron/README.md

 ## Notes

 - The simulations are based on idealized assumptions for electron motion.

 ---
+## Files and Descriptions

+- `2elec3d.py` – Simulates trajectories of two electrons in 3D space.
+- `3dhist.py` – Creates 3D histograms of electron positions after multiple random walks in 2D.
+- `3dwalk.py` – Simulates a single 3D random walk of an electron.
+- `Histogram.py` – Generates histograms of electron positions in 1D.
+- `2ehistogram.py` – Generates histograms of collison frequency for two electrons.
+- `2electron.py` – Simulates random walks of two electrons in 1D.
+- `3dmean.py` – Calculates mean and mean-squared displacement for 3D walks.
+- `means.py` – Calculates mean and mean-squared displacement for 1D walks.
+- `Walkplot.py` – Plots trajectories of random walks in 1D.
+- `README.md` – Documentation for this folder.

 ## Contributing

 Additional simulations, improved analysis, or visualization enhancements are welcome.
 Please maintain consistency and document any new additions.